smaht-dac/smaht-pipeline-utils/docs/deploy_pipeline.rst

 Install Docker
 ==============

-The deployment code will try to trigger remote codebuild jobs to build and push the Docker containers implemented for the pipelines directly in AWS.
+The deployment code will try to trigger remote AWS CodeBuild jobs to build and push the Docker containers implemented for the pipelines directly in AWS.
 However, if no builder has been setup, it is possible to run a local build using Docker by passing the flag ``--local-build`` to the deployment command.

 Running a local build requires having a Docker application running on the machine.